Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 $$

 :::{important}
-Raw dynamical systems data often needs to be lightly preprocessed in order to promote stability in the inference of the reduced-order operators and to improve the stability and accuracy of the resulting reduced-order model {eq}`eq:opinf-example-rom`.
+Raw dynamical systems data often needs to be lightly preprocessed before it can be used in Operator Inference.
+Preprocessing can promote stability in the inference of the reduced-order operators and improve the stability and accuracy of the resulting reduced-order model {eq}`eq:opinf-example-rom`.
 Common preprocessing steps include
 1. Variable transformations / lifting to induce a polynomial structure.
 2. Centering or shifting data to account for boundary conditions.
 3. Scaling / nondimensionalizing the variables represented in the state.

-See [the preprocessing guide](sec-preprocessing) for details and examples.
+See [Data Normalization](sec-normalization) for details and examples.
 :::

 Operator Inference uses a regression problem to compute the reduced-order operators, which requires state data ($\mathbf{Q}$), input data ($\mathbf{U}$), _and_ data for the corresponding time derivatives: